Why Should I Work a Season in Hakuba?

 Generally seasonal staff earn between ¥800 and ¥1,400 and work 40 hours or less.
 Most employers will help set up your Japanese bank account while a minority will pay in cash.
-Regardless, your pay will be subject to a 5% income tax (the lowest tax bracket) and will be required to pay an additional 11% of income into the national pension system.
+Regardless, if you’re on the working holiday visa your pay will be subject to a 20% income tax and you will be required to pay an additional percentage of income into the national pension system.
 The pension payments are refundable when leaving Japan but this requires a bit of paperwork.

 All employers should assist with housing as it can be nearly impossible to secure accommodation without Japanese language skills.
 In most cases, seasonal workers will stay in a dormitory style staff accommodation where it’s common to share a bedroom with one or more colleagues.